garjitech/rn-interview-homework/README.md

 - Develop!

 ### Turning In
-Once you are satisfied in your progress, please send us your codebase in a zip file (do not include the node_modules directoey).
+Once you are satisfied in your progress, please send us your codebase in a zip file (do not include the node_modules directory).

 -------------------